Voice recordings and data from the mother ship that carried the Titan submersible before it imploded will be examined, investigators say - Local News 8

 CNN reached out to the Coast Guard for comment.

-Separately, the Coast Guard is expected to hold a Sunday afternoon news conference regarding the “conclusion of search and rescue aspects of the response.”

-The vehicles that have been gathering information from the sea floor will work to map out the vessel’s debris field, which is more than 2 miles deep in the North Atlantic, Mauger, the US Coast Guard Rear Admiral, has said.
+The vehicles that have been gathering information from the sea floor have worked to map out the vessel’s debris field, which is more than 2 miles deep in the North Atlantic, Mauger, the US Coast Guard Rear Admiral, has said.

 Five different major pieces of debris from the submersible were found Thursday morning, officials said.
 Each end of the pressure hull was found in a different place, according to Paul Hankins, US Navy director of Salvage Operations and Ocean Engineering.